shipurjan/cullergrader/README.md

 ![images/photo_info.png](images/photo_info.png)

-### 4. Export Your Best Takes
+### 4. Export Selected Takes
-Best takes can be exported to a folder using `File > Export Best Takes` or with `Ctrl + S`.
-After choosing an export folder, the selected best takes will begin copying to that folder!
+Selected takes can be exported to a folder using `File > Export Selected Takes` or with `Ctrl + S`.
+After choosing an export folder, all selected takes from each group will be copied to that folder.
+Groups with no selections will be skipped.

 ![images/export_to.png](images/export_to.png)